Updated: Sep 18

 If you have a hobby of riding all roads with the word, Old, in them, we’ve got one for you.
 In a gentle left, continuing straight puts you on Old Westside Rd, a somewhat descriptive title before concepts like Road Straightening were created.

-This is the original road that stays a bit closer to the range on you west, and lined with farms.
+This is the original road that stays a bit closer to the range, and lined with farms.
 Hay is predominantly grown in this region, with massive irrigation rigs create broad circles of green.
 At the right time of year, the smell of the fresh cut alfalfa is divine.